Prince Harry’s Engagement To Meghan Markle Could Be Around The Corner [Rumor]

 — Wiki Insider US (@W_I_US) March 13, 2017

-Prince Harry merely took the Suits actress Meghan Markle as his plus-one for his friends’ wedding, but it was enough to spark speculations on the Internet that Meghan Markle will be the next Duchess.
+Prince Harry merely took the Suits actress Meghan Markle as his plus-one for his friends’ wedding, but it was enough to spark speculations on the internet that Meghan Markle will be the next Duchess.

 One could argue that Britain could use another Royal Wedding (it’s been awhile since the 2011 Royal Wedding of Kate Middleton and Prince William), and Prince Harry is obviously the next in line to make some very lucky woman the Duchess and Princess Henry.